JNickBaughan/node_microservices/readme.md

 ### node

 is like a virtual machine.
 When running locally we typically only have one node running.
 When deploying to the cloud we will have more than one node.
 Used to run our containers

+### Pod

+are pretty much the same thing as a container, even though they’re NOT.
+More or less a running container.
+Tech a pod can run multiple containers

+### Deployment

+is in charge running correct number of pods and making sure they’re available.
+Monitors a set of pods and makes sure they are running and restarts when needed.
+Can take care of updating new versions of applications running on a pod

+### Service

+gives access to running pods within our cluster.
+If pod A wants to make a call to pod B it makes a call to the service and the service acts as a proxy.
+Provides an easy to remember URL to access a running container.